FergusDonnan/PyROA/README.md

 # PyROA

 ## Overview
 PyROA is a tool for modelling quasar lightcurves ([Donnan et al. 2021](https://ui.adsabs.harvard.edu/abs/2021arXiv210712318D/abstract)) where the variability is described using a running optimal average (ROA), and paramters are sampled using Markov Chain Monte Carlo (MCMC) techniques - specifically using emcee.
 Using a Bayesian approach, priors can be used on the sampled parameters.
+It can also intercalibrate same-filter ligthcurves from different telescopes and adjust their uncertainties accordingly ([Donnan et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230209370D/abstract)).
 Currently it has three main uses:

 1. Determining the time delay between lightcurves at different wavelengths.